Change baker options#

 Transactions on the blockchain can’t be reversed or deleted.
 They will always exist on the blockchain.
 Therefore, carefully review transactions before submitting.

-The following information describes how to access baker settings to update your stake or restaking preference, to open and manage a baker pool, update baker keys, or stop baking.
+The following information describes how to access validator settings to update your stake or restaking preference, to open and manage a staking pool, update validator keys, or stop validation for the Concordium Wallet for Web, Concordium Wallet for Mobile, Concordium Legacy Wallet, and Desktop Wallet.

 The steps to get to these settings differ between Concordium Wallet for Mobile and Concordium Legacy Wallet.
 They are described below.